RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

     server.send(200, "text/plain", "this works as well");
   });
 ```
-Note that in the loop(), where usually the main code is located, is almost empty, it basically only has *server.handleClient()* for the
+Note that inside the loop(), where usually the main code is located, it is almost empty, it only has *server.handleClient()* for the
 Webserver to do its job every time a client (browser) connects to it.
 Hence, the loop() is available to do whatever else you want.
 ```cpp
 void loop(void) {